mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Sure."

-Thi noticed that Kip was getting sleepy and whispered to him, "Hey, why don't you rest your arms.
+Thi noticed that Kipnu was getting sleepy and whispered to him, "Hey, why don't you rest your arms.
 I can take care of hae."

 He nodded and gently laid the child into Casra's arms before leaning over and falling asleep next to hae.
 Casra briefly looked at him admiringly, as if to wonder how such a good heart wound up in such a miserable place, but thi remembered that all hearts have a dark side, including her own.

 ---

-Kip woke up in the darkness, cold from the lack of a fire and clothes that were still a bit damp. *What time of day is it?
-Can hardly tell in the eternal twilight here*.
+Kipnu woke up in the darkness, cold from the lack of a fire and clothes that were still a bit damp. _What time of day is it?
+Can hardly tell in the eternal twilight here_.
 His belly grumbled and told him it had been at least a va'la since he ate.
-Slowly, he rose his cold and aching back to an upright position, and then noticed that Casra and the child were gone. *Where would they have run off to in this darkness?
-I need to find them.* He moved to the fire and searched for a flame to rekindle from, and then took some thicker branches from the pile to re-stoke the fire, saving a handful of thinner ones for his makeshift torch.
+Slowly, he rose his cold and aching back to an upright position, and then noticed that Casra and the child were gone. _Where would they have run off to in this darkness?
+I need to find them._ He moved to the fire and searched for a flame to rekindle from, and then took some thicker branches from the pile to re-stoke the fire, saving a handful of thinner ones for his makeshift torch.
 The darkness was something he had anticipated, but he had never planned for the difficulties of surviving in the wild.
 The stories of Ulukoma had always painted to him a picture of a large prison, not a lawless forest island.
 But now wasn't the time to be frustrated about the past; he carried the light into the towering forest, determined to uncover its mysteries and secure nourishment for his new group.

 The forest floor was covered with dried thin leaves and branches that had fallen from the canopy.
-Kip listened closely for signs of life as he tried his best to quiet his crunching underfoot.
+Kipnu listened closely for signs of life as he tried his best to quiet his crunching underfoot.
 This was not a place for Throngia.
 There were no shrubs to forage, no fruiting clusters in sight, no animals scurrying up and down trees or whistling upon the air.
 It was unsettlingly silent.
 He cleared a patch of ground looking for anything that might have fallen, but only roots and compacted leaves appeared.

 "There was a bonfire when we came in.
 That must be from the other exiles.
 They must have food somehow," he said to himself.
 His memory of where the fire was foggy but he set out in the direction of Ulu, where he presumed the center of the island to be.